marisolpalmero/GREEN-bof/GreenCharterProposal.md

      management, such as IVY, OPSAWG, and NETMOD.
    - Working Groups that might have related work or expertise with defining and standardizing metrics, measurement frameworks and benchmarking methodology (e.g., IPPM and BMWG).
-   - Other IRTF Research Groups that provide research inputs and reviews, including PANRG,and NMRG
+   - Other IRTF Research Groups that provide research inputs and reviews, including PANRG and NMRG.
    - The IAB e-impact program to identify short-term metrics-related work and propose longer-term problems for further study.

 The WG will collaborate with industry stakeholders and regulatory bodies to ensure alignment with current and future regulatory frameworks.
 The GREEN Working Group will also liaise with other SDOs on benchmarking methodologies for collaboration and consultation, mainly: